aurelia/aurelia/docs/user-docs/router-lite/getting-started.md

 ## Configure the `router-lite`

 To use the `router-lite`, we have to register it with Aurelia.
-We do this inside of `main.ts` — the router is then enabled after it is registered.
+We do this at the bootstrapping phase.

 {% code title="main.ts" %}
 ```typescript